 - Talk with people in your network, especially those who work in the same or a similar occupation.

-- Check out related job postings for salaries and other terms offered for comparable positions.
+- Check out related Job Search Tools for salaries and other terms offered for comparable positions.

 - Ask your professional association or union, if applicable.